Minor coffee brewing mistakes can completely ruin a final brew. Avoid 16 of the most common mistakes by reading on below.

 My top recommendations are pour over, AeroPress, or brewing via an espresso machine.
 Each of these methods will help you to achieve the perfect morning cuppa, assuming you know what you’re doing.
 Coffee brewing methods you should stay away from include brewing from a basic coffee machine, a French press, or using instant coffee.

 Pour over is arguably the most highly-recommended brewing method by coffee industry experts.
 Some may be familiar with the pour over method, while others may be new to the term.
-If you’re totally unfamiliar, grab a copy of my free pour over brewing guide to get started today by signing up below.
+If you’re totally unfamiliar, start my free pour over mini course and learn to brew pour over coffee at home.
+Quick step-by-step video brewing tutorials are sent straight to your inbox for 7 days straight.
+Start the course today by signing up below.

 You’re just eyeballing it.